Fee Information at a Glance

 - You can access rough estimates of the total fees and costs of living associated with a UAlberta graduate degree (also based on 2019-2020 rates) on this page.

-If you are an international student seeking admission in Fall 2020 or later, please note that:
+If you are an international student seeking admission (or admitted) to a graduate program beginning in Fall 2020 or later, please note that:

 - The University of Alberta is introducing a new tuition model for international students who enroll in new programs starting in Fall 2020.

-- As part of this new tuition model for international students, you will be provided with a tuition guarantee at the time of admission.
+- As part of this new tuition model for international students, you will be provided with a guaranteed tuition rate at the time of admission.

 - For details on how this works (and more specific tuition information), see this page.